quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ...
 ```

-Note that you will a copy of each resource for each environment specified in your environments file in `./example-2/variables.tf`.
+Note that you will see a copy of each resource for each environment specified in your environments file in `./example-2/variables.tf`.
 Go ahead and run apply.

 `terraform apply`